reetiraj123/GUVI_Project2/README.md

+GUVI HCL PROJECT 2 BY REETIRAJ GAUTAM

-ONLINE JOB PORTAL USING REACT AND SANITY
+ONLINE JOB PORTAL USING JS CSS HTML MySQL

 This website is all about searching the top jobs from top-reputed companies all over the world.